KucaKun/opengl-learning/README.md

         - optimize size of draw_calls
     - make pixel color one byte per channel instead of 4
     - maybe google benchmark for testing snippets
- - move stuff from hpp to cpp files

  - clear buffer on scene exit